adambard/learnxinyminutes-docs/kotlin.html.markdown

   val charArrayDemo = charArray('1', '\n', '\uFF00')
   val digit = '8'

-  // Checking character range
-  if (digit in '0'..'9')
-    println("$digit is a valid digit.")

   // A char's numeric value is obtainedc with an explicit call to toInt() println('a'.toInt())